DevOps-Utrecht/devops.tex/README.md

  1. Put the `.cls` files in the same directory as your `.tex` file, you're done.
 Easy for simple, one-off documents.
- 1. Install these classes in your `TEXFHOME`.
+ 1. Install these classes in your `TEXMFHOME`.
 This is more involved, but after you have done this, you never have to copy the style files again.

-### `TEXFHOME` installation
+### `TEXMFHOME` installation

-Run the following command to find your `TEXFHOME`.
+Run the following command to find your `TEXMFHOME`.
 This should work both on Windows and UNIX-y systems.

 ```